Day care in Finland

 Child home care allowance

 You are entitled to child home care allowance if you have a child under 3 years old who does not have a place in municipal day care.
-Parents do not have to look after their child at home themselves - the caregiver can be another person.
+Parents do not have to look after their child at home themselves - the caregiver can be another person, for example a grandparent or a paid caregiver.
 Read more about child home care allowance on Kela’s website.

 More information